cyberlearner13/SolarCityApp/README.md

 <p>6.
 Utilize a simple build script function using npm start</p>

 <h2>My technical experience</h2>
-<h5>I built a dozen apps using pure node js(including very strong experience with functional progamming and call-backs) and express js framework (1 year experience)</h5>
+<h5>I built a dozen web apps using pure node js(including very strong experience with functional progamming and call-backs) and express js framework (1 year experience)</h5>
 <h5>I have in depth experience building MERN web apps and using REACT as my front end UI framework (6 months experience)</h5>
 <h5>I am very comfortable using MySQL DBs or NoSQL DBs such as MongoDB and google's Firebase realtime database</h5>

 <h2>If more time...</h2>
 <p>If I had more time on this project I would improve the UI/UX of the website and create a backend internal tool for SolarCity sales reps to manage customers information from online individuals that indicate interest in Solar Panels.</p>
-<p>Additionally, I would consume the API I build to build a mobile app using REACT Native</p>
+<p>Additionally, I would consume the API I built to build a mobile app using REACT Native</p>

 <h2>Work I'm proud of</h2>
 <a href="https://play.google.com/store/apps/details?id=com.GamifyStudios.SuperHeroJump&hl=en">Mobile Game on play store</a>